patleeman/obsidian-open-in-new-tab/README.md

 # Obsidian Open In New Tab Plugin

+**NOTE**

+The way this plugin works is through hijacking the clicks for the file explorer.
+This means that it won't work for other parts of Obsidian like the quick switcher.
+This plugins is just a hack and Obsidian will need to implement the underlying functionality at the end of the day.

+I'm not putting much effort into expanding on this plugin since it would essentially be a game of wackamole to hackily patch all potential use cases.
+If you'd like this functionality natively, I suggest submitting a feature request to Obsidian.

+# Introduction

 This plugin does two things:

 1. In File Explorer, open all documents in a new tab.